-To be more effective, brands are using different form of persuasive communication, starting from the so called branded content & entertainment strategy, that bypass the different reactions a consumer may have when confronted with the request to ‘interact’ with a content made by a brand, as he doesn’t expect it.
-Here are some tricks from some of the most talked about examples of this new form of communication
+To be more effective, brands are using different forms of persuasive communication, including the so-called “branded content and entertainment strategy,” which bypasses the different reactions a consumer may have when confronted with the request to interact with a brand’s content.
+Here are some principles from some of the most talked about examples of this new form of communication:

 1 .
 It’s a long term strategy

 Branded entertainment is a strategy for building brand identity, so it is usually pursued in the medium to long term.

 The strategy is always in line with the needs of the company.